Hui-Hwoo/Calibration-and-Augmented-Reality/README.md

 - Use `make clean` commmand to remove temporary files created when compiling

+- Saved images will be renamed by the timestamps in `img` directory, therefore, the newely saved image will be the last one

 - Program may have some delays, thank you for your patience :)